alex-gutev/live_cells/docs-src/docs/basics/cell-widgets.md

 :::warning

-When defining cells directly within `CellWidget.builder`, the definitions not be placed in:
+When defining cells directly within `CellWidget.builder`, the definitions should not be placed in:

 * Conditionals
 * Loops